What is the Delaware River Sojourn?

 Sojourners are like an extended family, and many participants join in the fun year after year, whether it’s for a day or two, or the whole event.
 It is a great way to get outdoors, meet new people or reconnect with old friends, and enjoy nature - a perfect “staycation” where you feel you are away but still close to home.

 Who Can Participate on the Sojourn?

 The Sojourn is for novice to experienced paddlers or those who are simply curious about the outdoors.
 Almost anyone can come on the Sojourn: adults, families, kids, and grandparents.
 Travelers can sign up for the entire trip or for the section(s) or day(s) of their choice.

-To show the variety of landscapes, culture, history and nature of the entire Delaware River, we paddle in each section (upper, middle, lower, and estuary).
+To show the variety of landscapes, culture, history and nature of the entire Delaware River, we paddle several sections (upper, middle, lower, and/or estuary) of the river each year.
 We often take side trips on the historical canals, into the tidal marshes, and down the scenic tributaries.
 All along the way, we will learn about the river’s ecology and ties to local communities, as well as how we can become stewards of this great resource for future generations.
 The itinerary varies from year to year, so there is always something new to discover.

 What is a Typical Sojourn Day?

 1. Meet your paddling companions at the appointed rendezvous for registration and a catered breakfast.
 Our livery and shuttle service will then take care of the rest.

 2. Before getting on the water, everyone attends the mandatory safety briefing by our guides, who are members of the National Canoe Safety Patrol.